traja-team/traja/docs/source/contributing.rst

   line of a docstring should be a standalone summary.
 Parameters and return values should be ducumented explicitly.

 - traja supports python 3 (3.6+).
-Use modern python idioms when possible that are compatibile with both major versions, and use the `six <https://pythonhosted.org/six>`_ library where helpful to smooth over the differences.
+Use modern python idioms when possible.

 - Follow PEP 8 when possible.